Nick Maton Player Props: Tigers vs. White Sox

-On Friday, Nick Maton (.400 on-base percentage in past 10 games, 123 points above season-long percentage) and the Detroit Tigers face the Chicago White Sox, whose starting pitcher will be Lance Lynn.
-First pitch is at 6:40 PM ET.
+The Detroit Tigers, including Nick Maton (.394 on-base percentage in past 10 games, 118 points above season-long percentage), take on starting pitcher Jesse Scholtens and the Chicago White Sox at Comerica Park, Saturday at 1:10 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Royals.

 Nick Maton Game Info & Props vs. the White Sox